CG-Defense-Consulting/guild-scout-hub/README.md

 3. **Start development**: `npm run dev`
 4. **Visit `/auth`** to create accounts and sign in

-The Guild app is now fully functional with authentication, role-based routing, and all three main pages connected to your Supabase backend.
+The GUILD app is now fully functional with authentication, role-based routing, and all three main pages connected to your Supabase backend.